800,000 government workers may need financial assistance as shutdown continues

 Approximately 42,000 active-duty military members of the Coast Guard remain on duty, providing essential services such as search and rescue operations, during the partial government shutdown that began Saturday, but they will work without pay until further notice.

-The Coast Guard is the only part of the military under the Department of Homeland Security, rather than the Department of Defense which continues to be funded during the shutdown.
+The Coast Guard is the only branch of the military under the Department of Homeland Security, rather than the Department of Defense, which continues to be funded during the shutdown.

 “Our members deserve peace of mind during a government shutdown, and eligible members can register to get some relief,” Tynika Wilson, the credit union's senior vice president of debit card and fund services, said in a press release.
 “Public service is a defining characteristic of our membership, and this is the right thing to do.”

-Coast Guard Mutual Assistance, the nonprofit, official relief society of the branch, told NBC News Thursday that it would be providing some financial assistance to junior enlisted members.
-The CGMA is offering $550 to married couples and $300 to junior enlisted members that are not married, spokeswoman Cari B. Thomas said.
+Coast Guard Mutual Assistance, the branch's nonprofit relief society, told NBC News Thursday that it would be providing some financial assistance to junior enlisted members.
+The CGMA is offering $550 to married couples and $300 to junior enlisted members who are not married, spokeswoman Cari B. Thomas said.

 The assistance program is based on previous offerings when the the government shutdown in 2013 and an analysis of salaries compared to the national poverty guidelines, according to Thomas.